Pangarchulla Trek – Alternate Itinerary

 Day 01: Joshimath – Dhak – Akhrotgetta; Cab from Joshimath to Dhak, 12km drive.
 Trek from Dhak to Akhrotgetta for 3-4 hours.
 Sleep early since you will have to wake up around 3 am to start the summit trek.

 Day 02: Akrotgetta – Pangarchulla peak – Akhrotgetta; Summit Day!
-It’s going to be a long day with 13 hours of the trek with a ridge walk & an exhilarating summit view
+It’s going to be an exhausting day with 13 hours of the trek with a ridge walk & an exhilarating summit view.
+To be honest, it’s not nice.

 Day 03: Akhrotgetta – Gulling; Relaxing day with just 3-4 hours of effortless walk and a gorgeous sunset